I welcome the Minister of State.

 This is a vital support for people suffering from dementia and their families.

-Will he ensure that funding for an increase in the number of dementia advisers will be included in the upcoming 2019 HSE service plan?
+Will the Minister ensure that funding for an increase in the number of dementia advisers will be included in the upcoming 2019 HSE service plan?
 Nothing less is needed for these families.
 Will the Minister also commit to building up a national network of dementia advisers in order that there is one in every primary care unit in the country?
 We have seen the changes at first hand and how a dementia adviser can help families and sufferers.
 It is vital we provide this service throughout the country.
 Will he ensure the funding is put in place in the 2019 HSE service plan to ensure dementia advisers are easily accessible for people diagnosed with dementia?

 I thank the Senators for raising the issues.
 As a response to the challenges facing people with dementia and their families and carers, the national dementia strategy was launched in December 2014.
 It contains 35 priority and additional actions and its implementation is led by the national dementia office in the HSE.
 Plans are progressing to further implement the dementia strategy through the national dementia office, including in the area of diagnosis, post-diagnostic supports and care pathways.